 Scorers: Gabriel Jesus (23 mins, 35 mins), Granit Xhaka (55 mins)

 Yellow Cards: Takehiro Tomiyasu

 Arsenal Possession Percentage: 50%

 Referee: Darren England

 Remember everyone, keep the faith, get behind the team and the manager, as this season is going to be crucial for our future success in all competitions.
 Stick with the winners.
-Our next match: Everton at the Emirates on Sunday, 22nd May at 4.00pm (Premier League).
+Our next match: Bournemouth at the Vitality Stadium on Saturday, 20th August at 5.30pm.
 Be there, if you can.
 Victoria Concordia Crescit.